 A nearly-complete list of previous Hutchinson Lecturers includes:

-2014: William L. Wascher, Deputy Director, Program Direction, Research & Statistics Division, Federal Reserve Bank
+2014: William L. Wascher, Deputy Director, Research & Statistics Division, Federal Reserve Board

 2013: Michael C. Jensen, Jesse Isidor Strauss Professor Emeritus, Harvard University